-(WordPress widgets help you manage technical features and functions on your website without requiring knowledge of coding)
+(WP widgets help you manage technical features and functions on your website without requiring knowledge of coding)

-Here are just some of the many functionality you can add to your site’s sidebar navigation area (plus headers and footers and other areas, depending on your theme) using widgets:
+Here are just some of the great things you can add to your WordPress site’s sidebar section (and headers and footers and other areas, depending on the theme you have installed) using widgets:

-- content categories
+- blog post categories

 - links to resources

-- user comments
+- post comments

-- RSS feed content
+- RSS content

-- Facebook feeds
+- twitter feeds

 - administrative forms (e.g. login, register, etc.)

-Most WordPress themes support widgets and provide widgetized sections on your site where you can have widgets in.
+Most themes support widgets and provide widgetized sections on your site where you can have widgets in.

-(Some themes only provide one widget-ready section)
+(Some WordPress themes only provide one widget area)

 (Multiple WordPress widget areas)

-How Can I See My Widgets?
+Where Can I See My WP Widgets?

-(Activate or deactivate widgets using drag & drop)
+(Activate or deactivate widgets using drag-and-drop)

 In a default WordPress installation, your site already comes with a number of pre-installed widgets (e.g. widgets for displaying your pages, links, posts, post categories, adding text, adding RSS feeds, adding tags, adding a search box, etc …) and active widgets.